-As benchmarks, 50‑employee companies often see around 3–4 € PEPM for performance‑only tools and 6–9 € for a light suite.
+As benchmarks, 50-employee companies often see around 3–4 € PEPM for performance-only tools and 6–9 € for a light suite.
 At 200 employees, typical EU/DACH ranges are 4–6 € PEPM for a core suite and 7–10 € with skills and careers included.
 At 500 employees, strong buyers usually land near 3–5 € PEPM for core and 6–10 € PEPM for advanced skills, careers, and internal mobility.
-On top of this, you still need to model hidden costs like implementation, integrations, SSO/SCIM, EU/DACH data residency, and training/change management.
+On top of this, you still need to model hidden costs like implementation, integrations, SSO/SCIM, EU-only or DACH-only data residency, and training/change management.

 Here's what you'll discover: